Description

 'Maximum drawdown measures the loss in any losing period during a fund’s investment record.
 It is defined as the percent retrenchment from a fund’s peak value to the fund’s valley value.
 The drawdown is in effect from the time the fund’s retrenchment begins until a new fund high is reached.
 The maximum drawdown encompasses both the period from the fund’s peak to the fund’s valley (length), and the time from the fund’s valley to a new fund high (recovery).
 It measures the largest percentage drawdown that has occurred in any fund’s data record.'

-• The maximum DrawDown over 5 years of VanEck Vectors Junior Gold Miners ETF is -57.8 days, which is lower, thus worse compared to the benchmark SPY (-33.7 days) in the same period.
+• The maximum reduction from previous high over 5 years of VanEck Vectors Junior Gold Miners ETF is -57.8 days, which is lower, thus worse compared to the benchmark SPY (-24.5 days) in the same period.

 MaxDuration:

-• Looking at the maximum time in days below previous high water mark of 710 days in the last 5 years of VanEck Vectors Junior Gold Miners ETF, we see it is relatively greater, thus worse in comparison to the benchmark SPY (354 days)
+• The maximum days below previous high over 5 years of VanEck Vectors Junior Gold Miners ETF is 1162 days, which is larger, thus worse compared to the benchmark SPY (488 days) in the same period.

-• Compared with SPY (354 days) in the period of the last 3 years, the maximum days under water of 710 days is larger, thus worse.
+• Compared with SPY (325 days) in the period of the last 3 years, the maximum days under water of 612 days is higher, thus worse.

 AveDuration: